sportnginlegacy/hubstats/README.md

  - Team Three
 ```

-Also, the GitHub API token in `octokit.yml` must be a member of all of the teams listed.
-On the `app/views/hubstats/partials/_team.html.erb`, the dummy user is automatically accounted for by subtracting one from the user count.
-Otherwise, there is a section in the `octokit.yml` for any ignored users.
-The dummy user (and any others), can be placed here, and they won't show up on the list of users in a team.
+Also, the GitHub API token in `octokit.yml` must be a member of all of the teams listed in order to receive webhooks and populate team data.

+### Ignore Users List
+If there are specific users that should not show up on any lists or in any metrics, then they can be placed on the `ignore_users_list` part of the `octokit.yml`.
+This list is referenced when making the list of users in teams.

 ## Testing
 All of the automated tests are written in RSpec.
 To run these tests, run the following commands, assuming that there are two already existent local databases titled `hubstats_development` and `hubstats_test`: